Szaki/JSON2YAML/README.md

 $ python3 json2yaml.py [-r] [-s] [-d] PATH
 ```

-where `PATH` is a path string to a JSON file or directory containing JSON files.
+where `PATH` is a path string to a JSON file or directory (containing JSON files).

 ### Optional arguments: